 Birmingham Cathedral

-We are free to visit!
-All are welcome, whether you want to attend a service, light a candle, reflect or simply enjoy our beautiful building.
+We are free to visit, and all are welcome to attend services, light a candle, or simply enjoy our beautiful historic building.
+We also host a variety of different concerts and events throughout the year.

 Give now